 Killer Record: Pinkerton(1995-1997)

 After the multi-platinum success of their debut album, Weezer’s sophomore album was finally released on September 24, 1996.
-Pinkerton, which peaked at #19 in the U.S. upon its release, didn’t sell as many copies as its predecessor, probably due to its darker, more abrasive nature.
+Titled ‘Pinkerton’, the work peaked at #19 in the U.S. upon its release.
+It didn’t sell as many copies as its predecessor, probably due to its darker, more abrasive nature.
 Pinkerton was labeled “one of the worst albums of 1996” by a Rolling Stone reader poll.
-Eventually, the album grew into a cult classic, and is viewed by some as Weezer’s greatest album.
+Eventually, the album grew into a cult classic, and is viewed by some fans as Weezer’s greatest album.
 In fact, in 2004, the magazine changed their rating to a 5-star rating and inducted it into The Rolling Stone Hall Of Fame.
 This article can be found in the Reviews sections of the 500 Greatest Songs Of All Time issue.

 Three singles were taken from the album: “El Scorcho”, “The Good Life” and “Pink Triangle”.
 The video for “El Scorcho” featured the band inside a darkened room, sitting in a circle, that would be lit differently throughout parts of the song; it was directed by Mark Romanek.
 The video for “The Good Life” was directed by the team of Jonathan Dayton and Valerie Faris (though no known video was made for “Pink Triangle”).
 However, the singles did not receive as much airtime as the singles from their debut album.